-- 1. They qualify as recovery, rather than disposal, operations (except if intended solely for disposal of hazardous waste); and, - 2. the waste used as fuel will be waste that cannot be viably reused, recycled, or composted (as detailed in a Waste Hierarchy Statement); and, - 3. solid by-products (e.g. bottom ash) from the process will be recycled or used as raw materials; and, - 4. the use will be consistent with the proximity principle and not result in long distance vehicle movements; and, - 5. the facility will operate as a combined heat and energy plant such that the facility is as energy efficient as possible; and, - 6. the release of non-biogenic gaseous carbon emissions will be minimised, with mechanisms to capture for use and/or storage if use is not viable.
+- 1. They qualify as recovery, rather than disposal, operations; - 2. the waste used as fuel will be waste that cannot be reused, recycled, or composted (as detailed in a Waste Hierarchy Statement); - 3. solid by-products (e.g. bottom ash) from the process will be recycled or used as raw materials; and, - 4. the use will be consistent with the proximity principle and not result in long distance vehicle movements; - 5. the facility will operate as a combined heat and energy plant such that the facility is as energy efficient as possible; and, - 6. the release of non-biogenic gaseous carbon emissions will be minimised, with mechanisms to capture for use and/or storage if use is not viable.